Report an Absence

 Missed Assignments

-Each student is responsible for completing all make-up work.
-Students are allowed one day to make up assignments for each day of absence.
-If a student misses a test or quiz, it is the responsibility of the student to schedule a time with the teacher to make up the assessment.
-If the student was aware of an assignment deadline before the absence occurred, the assignment or exam is due upon the student’s return to school.
+If a student misses an assessment, it is the responsibility of the student to schedule a time with the teacher to make up the assessment.
+Students may also need to attend tutorials with teachers when they return for additional instruction missed during the absence.
+If the student was aware of an assignment deadline before the absence occurred, the assignment or project is due upon the student’s return to school.
 Special long-term student projects may be required to be turned in on the due date regardless of student attendance at school.

 90% Attendance Rule